Fly Fishing Duxbury Bay, MA

-The bass can be very fussy at times, often warranting a change in retrieves, sink times or flies.
-“When selecting flies, remember that bass generally focus on size, shape and color, in that order,” advises Bitters.
+The bass can be very fussy at times, often warranting a change in retrieves, sink times, and/or flies.
+“When selecting flies, remember that bass generally focus on size, shape, and color, in that order,” advises Bitters.
 “You gotta keep moving, keep changing things up.
-Some pods of fish are going to fish differently than other pods.
+Some pods of fish are going to behave differently than other pods.
 Every day is different.
 Yesterday’s fish are just that.”

-Accumulating such a large list of spots took Bitters years, but a good way to find your own is to study a chart or satellite image of the bay and look for rocky shorelines, deep holes, dark patches of bottom and points of land.
+Accumulating such a large list of spots took Bitters years, but a good way to find your own is to study a chart or satellite image of the bay and look for rocky shorelines, deep holes, dark patches of bottom, and points of land.
 Fish at low tide and carefully explore the bay in a small boat or kayak to find areas of mussel beds and eelgrass.
-These spot generally hold fish when covered by 5’ to 10’ of water.
+These spot generally hold fish when covered by five to ten feet of water.

 Hot Summer Nights